 Description: Purple loosestrife is a perennial forb or semi-shrub growing up to 3.5 m in height in a wide range of wet to moist habitats (Mullin 1999).
-This species was introduced into North America form Europe or Asia as early as the 1830s and was first reported on the west coast of North America in the 1940s.
+This species was introduced into North America from Europe or Asia as early as the 1830s and was first reported on the west coast of North America in the 1940s.

 Habitat and Impacts: Loosestrife is very invasive and can displace native vegetation in riparian areas, reducing habitat quality, water flow, and forage potential.
 Purple loosestrife can form thick monoculture stands where it becomes established and reduces habitat values and plant and animal diversity.
 Water flows can be impeded when infestations occur in streams and drainage ditches.

 Method of Spread: Purple loosestrife can reproduce by seed or vegetatively.
 Root or stem fragments can also form adventitious roots and develop into new plants.
 Seed production is high with up to 300,000 seeds per plant.
 Seeds are spread mainly by water, but also by animals and humans.
-Seed remain viable in the soil or sediments for up to 20 years.
+Seeds remain viable in the soil or sediments for up to 20 years.

 Location: Two records of purple loosestrife are found in the Cariboo Chilcotin Coast, one on the Nazko Road north-west of Quesnel and the other at Alexandria.